kayaoglutuncay/max78000/src/flash-controller.md

     <td>
         <strong>Write</strong><br>If this field reads 0, no write operation is pending for the flash.
 To initiate a write operation, set this bit to 1, and the flash controller writes to the address set in the FLC_ADDR register.
         <div style="margin-left: 20px">
-            <p>0: Normal operation.</p>
+            0: Normal operation.<br>
-            <p>1: Write 1 to initiate a write operation.
-If this field reads 1, a write operation is in progress.</p>
+            1: Write 1 to initiate a write operation.
+If this field reads 1, a write operation is in progress.
         </div>
-        <em>Note: This field is protected and cannot be set to 0 by application software.</em>
+        <p><em>Note: This field is protected and cannot be set to 0 by application software.</em></p>
     </td>
    </tr>
 </table>